 Disclosure: This investigation is part of the new “What’s Really in Our Food & Supplements?” campaign and was done in partnership with The Detox Project.
 Mamavation has been consulting for The Detox Project since 2016.

 Popularity of Plant-Based Alternatives Has Fueled An Increase in Pea Protein.
-The Problem is Insufficient Testing of the Supply to Ensure Americans Are Getting Clean Products.
+Problem is Insufficient Testing.

 Now this isn’t true of ALL organic brands or all supply chains.
 Some brands are going above and beyond and utilizing a third party to acquire “clean” ingredients that are tested.
 But these ‘clean’ supplies are often more expensive and if a brand is trying to drive their costs down, they may opt for a cheaper supply chain without testing.
 In this sense, you get what you pay for.